three-cubed/exercise_log_React/README.md

 This application is fully functional and ready to use.
 There are, however, various improvements that I wish to make, and various features that I wish to introduce, so this is an on-going project.

 ### Project overview
-This is a simple "MERN stack" application, i.e. a full-stack application using **M**ongoDB + **E**xpress + **R**eact + **N**odeJS.
+This is a relatively simple "MERN stack" application, i.e. a full-stack application using **M**ongoDB + **E**xpress + **R**eact + **N**odeJS.
 The basic concept of the application is to allow a user to record the exercise they have done.